 Q: How can private businesses participate in funding transit?

 A: Private businesses can help support transit by creating universal bus pass programs for employees, locating in places that are supported by great transit and reducing free parking programs.
 Private support from companies and institutions are welcome.
 Ultimately this is a public transit system that serves everyone and most new funding is expected to come from local fees and taxes.

 Q: Is there a time frame for Memphis City Council to determine funding and/or voting?

-A: Transit Vision is included in the Memphis 3.0 plan, which has been formally adopted by the Land Use Control Board and signed as an executive order by Mayor Jim Strickland.
+A: Transit Vision is included in the Memphis 3.0 plan, which has been formally adopted by the Land Use Control Board and signed as an executive order by Mayor Paul Young.
 The plan is under review by the City Council for formal adoption, which will have greater impact on land use decisions throughout the city.
 The Transit Vision network is scheduled to projected to launch in 2022, if new dedicated funding sources are allocated.